-- Part area in M2 to export to a database

-- Label saying whether a part is grained or not
+- Part area in M2 to export to a database - Label saying whether a part is grained or not

-- Codes for use by the Edgebander

 - A detailed reference for the part label

 Custom fields are added to the part list via the Information box parameters.
 The result is extra fields in the part list.
+For example:-